My cat has a lengthy history of bringing me "gifts."

 closed-loop.

-Open-loop is simplier but usually optimistic, and optimistic engineering isn't
+Closed-loop is usually optimistic, and optimistic control isn't even

 engineering.

-the easily-calculated (or measured) linear relationship between motor speed and
+the easily-calculated (or measured) relationship between motor speed and

 time the door would be moved a predictable distance...predictable